costajob/app-servers/README.md

 ## Languages
 I have filtered the languages by single runtime (i.e. Java on JVM): this way i can focus on a specific stack, keeping it updated to the last available version/APIs.
 Where possible i just relied on the standard library, but when it is not production-ready (i.e. Ruby, Python) or where the language footprint is deliberately minimal (i.e. Rust).

+### PHP
+[PHP](http://www.php.net/) 7.1.16 is installed by source.
+PHP is a popular general-purpose scripting language that is especially suited to web development.

 ### Ruby
 [Ruby](https://www.ruby-lang.org/en/) 2.5.3 is installed via [rbenv](https://github.com/rbenv/rbenv).